PhilippPro/OOBCurve/README.md

 Supported random forest packages are `randomForest` and `ranger` and trained models of these packages with the `train` function of `mlr`.

-Available measures can be looked up on the mlr tutorial page: http://mlr-org.github.io/mlr-tutorial/release/html/measures/index.html
+Available measures can be looked up on the mlr [tutorial page](http://mlr-org.github.io/mlr-tutorial/release/html/measures/index.html).

 Installation: